 3. It Sets You Up to Plan your Spending

 In your personal life, a budget can help you to ensure that you’re spending money on the right things to achieve your long-term goals.
+You can use a free budget template to help you get started and there are many available online if you need something more expansive.
 In the same way, your business budget will help you to plan how much you can afford to spend each month, and how much you can afford to invest back into your business.
 You may even be able to get a better idea of the amount of money that you can draw out of your business bank account as a salary for yourself.

 As you start, the chances are that you’ll need to plan your spending very carefully.
 However, as your company begins to grow, you’ll be able to see your cash flow growing, and you’ll have more opportunities to spend your money strategically on your future.
 The more detailed your budget is, the more it will guide you towards making the right decisions.

 4. It Ensures You’re Not Taking Too Much of A Risk